 For your face, its time to amp up your skin’s hydration.
 Look for products with Hyaluronic Acid in them.
 You can read all about it here.
 It’s time to start using those sheet masks, hydrating creams and corrective skin treatments.

 Finally, social distancing does not mean we can’t feel close to our loved ones.
 In fact, it has re-shuffled our priorities and has reminded us of some basic life principles.
-It has reminded us to spend more time with loved ones, cherish every fleeting moment have long chats on the phone with older relatives.
+It has reminded us to spend more time with loved ones, cherish every fleeting moment, and re-connect with everyone you care the most for.
 I want you to believe that together we can brave through this, flatten the curve and conquer this virus.

 Also, I think it’s important to appreciate all the health care workers for their relentless efforts.
 Coming from a family of doctors, I can see the exhaustion in their eyes and yet they are committed to meeting this challenge head on.
 There are no words grand enough to thank those on the front-lines, they are our health heroes, our special people.